Require Immediate Support? Free Director Helpline: 0800 644 6080

 In order for the CVA to be implemented, at least 75% of creditors (by value) must give their consent to the arrangement and proposed repayment amount.
 As a CVA typically lasts between 3-5 years, creditors are only likely to agree to the process if they are confident the company in question will be able to keep up with the proposed repayments for the duration of the arrangement.
 If they have any doubt as to the company being in a position to continue trading, it is likely creditors will reject the proposal and push for an alternative process such as liquidation.

-Our licensed insolvency practitioners can quickly ascertain whether it will be possible to rescue your pub business through a restructuring strategy such as a Fast Track CVA or an administration process.
+Our licensed insolvency practitioners can quickly ascertain whether it will be possible to rescue your pub business through a restructuring strategy such as administration.
 If it is, we will help you understand which procedure is the most appropriate for your individual circumstances and talk you through what this would mean for both your pub and your creditors.

 If the business is operationally sound, and you simply need a capital injection to plug a financial gap caused by lockdown restrictions, sourcing third-party funding could be a solution.
 Our expert commercial finance team are able to source emergency funding and private equity finance through a number of competitive and trusted providers and we will scour the market to ensure you can access the most appropriate form of funding at the best price possible.